JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 ## Carbon Dioxide Predictor-Corrector (Ref: EnergyPlus)
 The air mass balance equation for the change in zone air CO<sub>2</sub> concentration may be expressed as follows:
 ![air mass balance equation](https://github.com/JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/blob/main/docs/air_mass_balance_eq.PNG)

+We ignored some terms and import some default values to simplify the equation because of the following reasons:
+1. There is only two ventilation devices (AHU) handling IAQ of northen and sourthern parts in each floor, thus we assumed there is no zone exchange effect and ignored the second term in the right-hand side.
+2.

 ## Input data